 Is a California king bigger than a regular king?

-The king-size mattress has a greater total surface space than a California king size —6,080 square inches compared to 6,048.
+The king size mattress has a greater total surface space than a California king size —6,080 square inches compared to 6,048.
+Still, for many sleepers the difference is negligible.
+Both options can usually provide the personal space that two people require.

 How much bigger is California king than a queen?

-A California king size is both wider and longer than a queen size mattress —a California king measures 72 inches by 84 inches, while a queen size measures 60 inches by 80 inches.
+A California king size is both wider and longer than a queen size mattress.
+A California king size mattress measures 72 inches by 84 inches.
+Meanwhile, a queen size measures 60 inches by 80 inches.
+While many sleepers will feel comfortable on a queen or California king bed, the added foot room can keep sleepers over 6 feet tall from having to lie down with their feet dangling over the edge.

 The Perfect Size